AguaClara/filtration-theory/Spring 2019/Spring 2019 Report.md

 The steps to achieve this are the following:

 1. Connect the blue wires of each turbidimeters to form a chain.
+One of the ends needs to connect to the com port on the computer.

-2. Press the downwards arrow on the turbidimeter to the "ADDRESS" selection
+2. Press the mode button on the turbidimeter to get to "CONFIG", push the enter button until "ADDRESS" selection comes up.

-3. Assign each turbidimeter to a different address (different numbers)
+3. Assign each turbidimeter to a different address (different numbers) using the up and down arrow.
+Once the number is selected, press the mode button to go back to AUTO.

-4. In ProCoDa, set the 4 turbidimeters to different states, saving them each with their respective IDs.

-5. Create a separate state for turbidity, and import the HF turbidimeter file from the shared ProCoDa files
+4. In ProCoDa, open up the edit rules window, go to set points.
+Set up four states for each respective turbidimeter ID, call these "Turbidimeter X ID" (X being the address).
+These are all constants and the value should be the address.

+5. Create another constant, call it  "turbidity meter com" or something similar.
+It should be below the ID.
+Set the value to whatever com port the turbidimeter daisy chain is hooked up to.
+If you don't know, set it to 1 and continue, step 7 has a way to find out if it's correct.

+6. Set up four more states for each turbidimeter, for the actual turbidity data.
+We called them "Filter 1 Turbidity" etc. They should each be a variable.
+The units are NTU.
+Click on the little folder and navigate to this location: "C:
+\ProgramData\ProCoDa\Functions\HF turbidimeter" (or equivalent) and select "HF modbus rtu.vi" as the file.
+Now, under selected set points, click the corresponding turbidimeter ID, and the turbidity meter com variable from step 5.

+(Note: these two states correspond to the two values in the "Required Set Points below" box and their order should be the same in the selected set points as they are in the required set points box.
+If they aren't, you can't move them, so delete them and recreate them in the proper order.
+Once they are correct, the green lights will come on)

+7. If everything is done correctly, the green light should come up, and the number in the value box in the ProCoDa variable should be the same as the value for the NTU on the actual turbidimeter.
+If it's not and each one gives a value of -999, keep changing the com port number until it is.
+If they aren't all -999 and the values simply are wrong, make sure the address is the same as the ID.

 ### Appendix